prey986/Portfolio/README.md

 - About Section
 - Skills & Projects
 - Certifications
-- Contact Links on Navbar
+- Contact Links on Footer